-“Filling the conscious mind with ideal conceptions is a characteristic of Western theosophy, but not the confrontation with the shadow and the world of darkness.
+“Filling the conscious mind with ideal conceptions is a characteristic of Western theosophy, but not the confrontation with the shadow self and the world of darkness.
 One does not become enlightened by imagining figures of light, but by making the darkness conscious.”

 Shadow work, then, is the process of making the unconscious conscious.
 In doing so, we gain awareness of our unconscious impulses and can then choose whether and how to act on them.
 We begin this process when we take a step back from our normal patterns of behavior and observe what is happening within us.
 Meditation is a great way to develop this ability to step back from ourselves, with the goal being to gain the ability to do this as we go about our daily lives.

 The next step is to question.
 When we observe ourselves reacting to psychological triggers, or events that prompt an instant and uncontrolled reaction from us, we must learn to pause and ask ourselves, “Why am I reacting this way?”
 This teaches us to backtrack through our emotions to our memories, which hold the origins of our emotional programming.